 Later in the century, after English naturalist Charles Darwin advanced his theory of evolution by natural selection, the idea of the inheritance of acquired characters came to be identified as a distinctively “Lamarckian” view of organic change (though Darwin himself also believed that acquired characters could be inherited).
 The idea was not seriously challenged in biology until the German biologist August Weismann did so in the 1880s.
 In the 20th century, since Lamarck’s idea failed to be confirmed experimentally and the evidence commonly cited in its favour was given different interpretations, it became thoroughly discredited.
 Epigenetics, the study of the chemical modification of genes and gene-associated proteins, has since offered an explanation for how certain traits developed during an organism’s lifetime can be passed along to its offspring.

-At yovisto, you may be interested in a video lecture by Prof. Dr. Mary E. Power, who talks about the achievements of Darwin and explains what happened after Darwin in this field of study.
+At yovisto academic video search, you may be interested in a video lecture by Prof. Dr. Mary E. Power, who talks about the achievements of Darwin and explains what happened after Darwin in this field of study.

 References and Further Reading:

 - Eugene M. McCarthy: Jean-Baptiste Lamarck, at famous biologists on marcoevolution.net